jakeprice-me/tech-notes/content/hard-wrap-selection-in-vim.md

 ---
-id: hard-wrap-selection-in-vim
+alias: hard-wrap-selection-in-vim
-uuid: ef3e44ea-1476-43a2-8df0-e1d915099446
-title: Hard Wrap Selection in Vim
+category: vim
+classification: public
 date: 2022-10-21 12:37:10
-modified:
-types: tech-note
-categories: vim
+date_modified: null
+id: 20221021123710
-link:
+link: null
 pinned: false
-tags: [vim, hard-wrap, wrap, text-width]
+tags:
-private: false
-draft: false
+- vim
+- hard-wrap
+- wrap
+- text-width
+title: Hard Wrap Selection in Vim
+type: tech-note
+uuid: ef3e44ea-1476-43a2-8df0-e1d915099446
 ---

 This is a handy little trick to hard wrap a selection of text to a specific column number.
 I usually use this when I'm rewriting a Git commit message which I may have edited a bit and lost the automatic hardwrapping Vim enables for Git commit messages.